open-gluck/.github/profile/README.md

 In order to have OpenGlück work on your iPhone, Apple Watch, iPad, Mac, or TV, you need to set up a few things first:

 - the [OpenGlück server](https://github.com/open-gluck/opengluck-server) on a machine that's always on, and ready to accept HTTPS connections (you can use a cheap cloud instance, or a computer at home that's never turned off);
-- use an app that's compatible with OpenGlück (see a list below);
+- use an app that's compatible with OpenGlück (see a list below).
+You can use [our own app](https://github.com/open-gluck/opengluck-ios) — that's how you'll get the widgets and complications shown above.
+But you can also use any other apps compatible with OpenGlück.

 ## Compatible Apps